Looking for a project milestone example?

 - Determine the critical path when you need to meet tight deadlines

 Your milestones are added to your Gantt chart automatically.
-Milestones appear as yellow diamond icons on the chart.

 Here’s what the Gantt chart milestone looks like: